 Unlike a tooth-supported bridge, dental implants don’t require altering other teeth.
 As a result, more of your own teeth are left intact, improving long-term oral health.
 Plus, individual implants allow easier access between teeth, enhancing oral hygiene.

 With their durability, convenience, and natural appearance, dental implants are a popular and effective long-term solution for people who suffer from missing teeth, failing teeth, or chronic dental problems.

 The process of getting implants requires a number of visits over several months.

 X-rays and impressions (molds) are taken of the jaw and teeth to determine bone, gum tissue, and spacing available for an implant.
-While the area is numb, the implant will be surgically placed into the bone and allowed to heal and integrate itself for up to six months.
-Depending on the type of implant, a second surgery may be required in order to place the “post” that will hold the artificial tooth in place.
-With other implants the post and anchor are already attached and placed at the same time.
+While the area is numb, the implant will be surgically placed into the bone and allowed to heal and integrate for up to six months.
+Depending on the type of implant, a second surgery may be required to place the “post” that will hold the artificial tooth in place.
+With other implants, the post and anchor are already attached and placed simultaneously.

 After several weeks of healing the artificial teeth are made and fitted to the post portion of the anchor.
 Because several fittings may be required, this step may take one to two months to complete.
 After a healing period, the artificial teeth are securely attached to the implant, providing excellent stability and comfort to the patient.

 You will receive care instructions when your treatment is completed.
 Good oral hygiene and eating habits, alongside regular dental visits, will aid in the life of your new implant.

 Post-operative care is crucial for the successful healing and longevity of your dental implants.
 Here are some instructions and tips to help you maintain oral hygiene and avoid complications during the recovery period: